jackychen071404/EC463_Team_29_V-to-T/README.md

 * Uses Unity’s Microphone API, thus has built-in cross platform usability.
 * Handles microphone initialization and device selection.
-* Records audio clips into  .wav files trimmed to the actual spoken length.
+* Records audio clips into `.wav` files trimmed to the actual spoken length.
 * Stores files locally for processing, with automatic cleanup of old recordings.

 #### Phoneme Conversion (PhonemeConverter.cs)

 Converts target words into phoneme sequences for comparison.

-* Uses the CMU Pronouncing Dictionary containing phonemes breakdowns of words.
+* Uses the CMU Pronouncing Dictionary containing phoneme breakdowns of words.
 * Translates ARPAbet phonemes into a simplified internal vocabulary.
 * Outputs phoneme sequences in a format compatible with the scoring engine.